MatusT13/TallisMatusProject/README.md

 Issues:
 After jumping, the walk animation doesn't work right.

+Logo:
+I don't have a picture of it, but for my logo, I was hoping to have a figure leaning against a tree with the words Ambores Ambulantes underneath it.

 Testing Plan:
 My testing plan is to use Unity's unit testing.
 It is set up to check for Unity, so it's the best option.